redis/redis-doc/topics/notifications.md

 Keys with a time to live associated are expired by Redis in two ways:

 * When the key is accessed by a command and is found to be expired.
-* Via a background system that looks for expired keys in background, incrementally, in order to be able to also collect keys that are never accessed.
+* Via a background system that looks for expired keys in the background, incrementally, in order to be able to also collect keys that are never accessed.

 The `expired` events are generated when a key is accessed and is found to be expired by one of the above systems, as a result there are no guarantees that the Redis server will be able to generate the `expired` event at the time the key time to live reaches the value of zero.

 If no command targets the key constantly, and there are many keys with a TTL associated, there can be a significant delay between the time the key time to live drops to zero, and the time the `expired` event is generated.

 Basically `expired` events **are generated when the Redis server deletes the key** and not when the time to live theoretically reaches the value of zero.

+Events in a cluster
+---

+Every node of a Redis cluster generates events about its own subset of the keyspace as described above.
+However, unlike regular Pub/Sub communication in a cluster, events' notifications **are not** broadcasted to all nodes.
+Put differently, keyspace events are node-specific.
+This means that to receive all keyspace events of a cluster, clients need to subscribe to each of the nodes.

 @history